IntelLabs/Hardware-Aware-Automated-Machine-Learning/README.md

-# Hardware-Aware Automated Machine Learning
+# Hardware-Aware Automated Machine Learning Research

-Getting started guides for using Neural Network Compression Framework for enhanced OpenVINO™ inference
+Auxiliary resources for using AutoX - BootstrapNAS solutions in the Neural Network Compression Framework (NNCF).